mLuxcid/celosia/README.md

-# cycle
+# celosia
-Cycle is an Open-source operating system built on top of a microkernel.
+celosia is an Open-source operating system built on top of a microkernel.
-It is written in Rust, C and C++
+It is written in C++

 ## building